 Despite these variations, the above methods share the same result: they optimise a compressed set directly in ambient image space and provide no guarantee that the original distribution has been faithfully preserved.
 By contrast, our approach simultaneously reduces both the size and dimensionality of the dataset, and Theorems~\ref{DMMDTheorem} and \ref{DMMDBoundTheorem} establish that it achieves compression at the level of the ambient distribution.

-Even on a simple dataset such as 01-MNIST \citep{MNIST, LeCun1998MNIST}, Figure~\ref{fig:RandomCNNAutoencoder} highlights that random latent representations, as employed in \citet{Zhao2022Condensation, Zhang2024M3D}, may fail to preserve distributional structure.
+Even on a simple dataset such as 01-MNIST \citep{MNIST, LeCun1998MNIST}, Figure~\ref{fig:RandomCNNAutoencoder} highlights that random neural nets, as employed in \citet{Zhao2022Condensation, Zhang2024M3D}, fail to preserve distributional structure upon reconstruction.
 In contrast, training with a combination of RMMD and MSRE (Equation~\ref{ConvexCombo}) consistently achieves lower RMMD than using MSRE alone.

 \textbf{Latent Space Generative Dataset Condensation}: Recent work has sought to enhance dataset condensation by exploiting the latent spaces of pre-trained generative models. \citet{Moser2024Latent} introduce Latent Dataset Distillation with Diffusion Models (LD3M), which optimises the latent representations of synthetic images in the latent space of a diffusion model, while \citet{Cazenavette2023GAN} apply the same idea to GANs.